tlesniak95/xv6_mmap/xv6-public/README.md

+#### TRACKING OUR WORK

 ////////////////////////////////////////////////////////////////////////////////////////////////////

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 USE COMMENT TO KEEP TRACK OF EDITS

+grep -rl "/////////////////////"

 #### Changelog
 mmap.h      |  Created file                         |tlesniak
-vm.c        |  Commented walkpgdir using ChatGPT    |tlesniak vm.c        |  Commented mappages using ChatGPT     |tlesniak
+vm.c        |  Commented walkpgdir using ChatGPT    |tlesniak vm.c        |  Commented mappages using ChatGPT     |tlesniak syscall.c   | added mmap and munmap to syscall      |tlesniak syscall.h   | added mmap and munmap to syscall      |tlesniak usys.S      | added mmap and munmap to syscall      |tlesniak sysfile.c   | added mmap and munmap to syscall      |tlesniak user.h      | added mmap and munmap to syscall      |tlesniak